andreav/my-aws-cdk-typescript-constructs/README.md

       * a bucket named: "pipeline-source-bucket"
       * a codepipeline responsible for updating the ECS Service when a new imagedefinition.json ois uploaded

-    * In the end create a zip file named `imagedefinitions.zip` containing a file named `imagedefinitions.json` with a valid format and upload it to previous bucket.
-The service will be updated.
+    * In the end create a zip file named `imagedefinitions.zip` containing a file named `imagedefinitions.json` with a valid format and upload it to previous bucket (this repo has one example file already in place).
+The container will be updated.
       ```
-      cd lib/update-fargate
-      zip imagedefinitions.zip imagedefinitions.json
-      aws s3 cp imagedefinitions.zip s3://pipeline-upload-bucket  # <-- bucket created when deploying codepipeline (tunable using stack prop)
+      aws s3 cp lib/update-fargate/imagedefinitions.zip s3://mctc-pipeline-upload-bucket  # <-- bucket created when deploying codepipeline (tunable using stack prop)
       ```

-      You will see two task under your cluster, the new `nginx/hello` running and responding from a new ip and the old `amazon/amazon-ecs-sample` in deprovisioning state (and no more responding)
+      You will see four task under your cluster, two new `nginx/hello` running and responding from the load balancer and two draining `amazon/amazon-ecs-sample` in deprovisioning state.
+      During draining timeout all four task respond.
+If you refresh the page, sometimes the new, sometimes the draining tasks will serve the request.
-      After a while only the nginx task will survive
+      After a while only two nginx task will survive

   &nbsp;